newrelic/newrelic-diagnostics-cli/docs/Integration-Testing.md

 We require that contributors provide test coverage for any new code added to the project.

-We strongly recommend [unit tests](./Unit-Testing.md) over integration tests in most instances.
+We strongly recommend [unit tests](./Unit-Testing.md) over integration tests.

 That said, a small number of test cases are best suited for broader end-to-end integration tests.
 If you believe you've encountered a case in which integration tests are necessary, please include your reasoning either in a comment in the test or as part of your PR.